Lolindhir/PnP/docs/assets/rules/Creation/Backgrounds.md

 ### Parts of a Background
 A background includes the following parts:

+**Connection.** A background provides a character with connections such as membership in a faction, contacts with specific organizations, or benefits from their own heritage.

 **Background Feature.** Each background provides a unique feature that represents a special ability or benefit your character gains from their background.
 This feature can offer various advantages, such as special knowledge, connections, or abilities that can be used during your adventures.

 **Starting Feat.** A background gives your character a starting feat, which grants your character particular capabilities.

 **Skill Proficiencies.** A background gives your character proficiency in two specified skills.

-**Tool Proficiencies.** Most backgrounds give a character proficiency with one or more tools.
+**Tool Proficiencies.** Most backgrounds give your character proficiency with one or more tools.
 Tools are detailed in the [Tools section](https://lolindhir.github.io/PnP/rules/equipment/tools).

+**Weapon Proficiencies.** A few backgrounds give your character proficiency with one or more weapons.
+Weapons are detailed in the [Weapons section](https://lolindhir.github.io/PnP/rules/equipment/weapons).

 **Languages.** Each background gives you a number of languages you understand and can speak.
 Languages are detailed in the [Languages Glossary entry](https://lolindhir.github.io/PnP/rules/glossary/languages).